gustafsson96/cats-and-coffee-cafe/README.md

     + All other images on the page (for About Us section and Our Cats gallery) were taken from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).

 + ### Other
     + All my coding knowledge has its roots in the Code Institute LMS content.
-I have used YouTube for a deeper understanding of certain concepts.
+I have used YouTube for a deeper understanding of concepts I found difficult to comprehend.
-    + A thank you to friends and family who helped me confirm the website looks good and is functioning on different devices by opening the live link I sent them and getting back to me with their experience.
+    + A thank you to my friends and family who helped me confirm that the website looks good and is functioning on different devices by opening the live link I sent them and getting back to me with their experience.